Man charged in connection to crash that killed Greenville Co. Sgt.

 Laureano was booked into the Greenville County Detention Center on a drug trafficking charge.

 A memorial in honor of Sgt.
-Jumper was set up outside the Greenville County Law Enforcement Center.
-The funeral will be Friday, October 23 at 9:00am at the Bon Secours Wellness Arena in Greenville.
+Jumper has been set up outside the Greenville County Law Enforcement Center.
+The funeral will be Friday, October 23 at 9 a.m. at the Bon Secours Wellness Arena in Greenville.